Name Clue Points Voters Anno Comments

 - Of the two “in utero” clues, I think this one has the better cryptic grammar

 3 Manish Jhaveri Star out in expensive clothes everyday (7) 21 13 Telescopic clue with clothes as the hidden word indicator.
-Def = everyday - nicely phrased, but def is "everyday" and surface sense needs "every day"
+Def = everyday - Surface needs every day rather than everyday?

 - Should be every day in the surface to make sense